Begin Your Journey Learning How to Speak French With Rosetta Stone

 If you’re just beginning your journey learning how to speak French, you’ve come to the right place.
-Acquiring the basic vocabulary to speak a few French phrases online is easy but learning how to speak in French with confidence is a bigger endeavor.
-If you’re serious about learning how to speak in French, finding a language learning program that lets you move through lessons at your own pace, practice vocabulary on the go, and get feedback on your pronunciation is the key to success.
+Acquiring the basic vocabulary to speak a few French phrases online is easy but learning how to speak in French with confidence is a bigger endeavour.
+If you’re serious about learning how to speak in French, finding a language learning program that lets you move through lessons at your own pace, practise vocabulary on the go, and get feedback on your pronunciation is the key to success.

 Some languages feel more intuitive for English speakers than others, and French is undoubtedly one of them.
 This may be due to a large number of French words that are commonly used in English such as chic, déjà vu, and chauffeur.
-But learning to speak confidently requires language learners to get beyond French phrases for beginners and dig into the basics of the French language, including pronunciations that take practice to perfect.
+But learning to speak confidently requires language learners to get beyond French phrases for beginners and dig into the basics of the French language, including pronunciations that take practise to perfect.

-Rosetta Stone’s has been a trusted partner in language learning for 25+ years with programs built using a dynamic immersion method that encourages language learning to scale naturally, helping beginners find their voice by practicing speaking French from the very first lesson.
-These bite-sized exercises explore how to speak French in real-world situations, supported by an award-winning mobile app that lets you practice language learning whenever and wherever it’s convenient for you.
+Rosetta Stone’s has been a trusted partner in language learning for 25+ years with programs built using a dynamic immersion method that encourages language learning to scale naturally, helping beginners find their voice by practising speaking French from the very first lesson.
+These bite-sized exercises explore how to speak French in real-world situations, supported by an award-winning mobile app that lets you practise language learning whenever and wherever it’s convenient for you.

 How to Speak in French for Beginners